eosnetworkfoundation/evm-public-docs/cloud/README.md

 ### Faucet
 The EOS EVM testnet faucet is operated by [EOS Nation](https://eosnation.io) and is hosted on their cloud infrastructure.
 As such, the only responsibility of the `evm-testnet` AWS account is to provide [DNS records](#dns) for the faucet.

+### Metrics
+The EOS EVM public endpoints use [Amazon CloudWatch](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/WhatIsCloudWatch.html) for metrics, dashboards, and alarms.
+CloudWatch is an AWS-managed service with built-in integrations to all of the other managed services used by the public endpoints, so a large number of metrics are vacuumed up by default.
+This includes metrics on health checks, server resource utilization, endpoint traffic analysis, the nature of malicious traffic blocked by the [web application firewall](#web-application-firewall), and more.
+System and application logs can be ingested and analyzed for an additional fee.

+> [!TIP]
+> > Metrics are not currently exported to any platform-agnostic systems such as [Prometheus](https://prometheus.io) and [Grafana](https://grafana.com), but this was originally on the roadmap and will be done as the need arises.

+Cost analysis is performed using the [AWS Cost Explorer](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/cost-explorer.html) tool, which can be filtered by the [tags](#tags) described above.

 ## Deployment Strategy
 Infrastructure changes are **always** deployed, _one at a time_, as follows.